 The first calculation in the example below shows how an existing “SecondsSinceEpoch” datafield is converted into a new nanosecond cached value called "CachedTimestampEpochNS".
 Cached calculation results persist across message and packet boundaries.
 The second calculation uses the cached value to set the "FullTimestamp" datafield and then adds the value in the "NanosecondTimestamp" field to yield the final result of the combined nanosecond values.
 If the "NanosecondTimestamp" datafield does not exist, the new calculated field is not set.

-Calculated Fields example
+Calculated Fields example:

 "CalculatedFields": {